harrisonlab/phytophthora_fragariae/README.md

 Then, additional transcripts were added to Braker1 gene models, when CodingQuarry genes were predicted in regions of the genome, not containing Braker1 gene models.
 This had a bug that Andy corrected:

-For set of assemblies not cleaned for NCBI:

 ```bash
 for BrakerGff in $(ls gene_pred/braker/*/*_braker/*/augustus.gff3)
 do